40 Motivated Behavior: Feeding Behavior

 When fat levels are decreased, leptin levels are also decreased.
 When leptin levels drop, an entirely different set of neurons within the arcuate nucleus are activated that release the neuropeptides neuropeptide Y (NPY) and agouti-related peptide (AgRP).

-Image of AgRP and NPY projecting neurons from the arcuate nucleus.
-Details in caption and text.
+AgRP and NPY projecting neurons from the arcuate nucleus.

 Figure 40.11.
 AgRP and NPY arcuate neuron projections.
 A population of AgRP and NPY- producing arcuate neurons (pink colored neurons) are activated by low levels of leptin.
 These neurons project to three different locations to bring about the humoral, visceromotor, and somatic motor responses of the hypothalamus.
 Projections from the arcuate to the paraventricular nucleus (PVN) controls the humoral response.
 Projections from the arcuate to the brainstem (BS) controls the visceromotor response.
 Lastly, projections from the arcuate to the lateral hypothalamus (LH) controls the somatic motor response.
 ‘AgRP and NPY arcuate neuron projections’ by Valerie Hedges is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.